 John D. Cook.
 Exact calculation of inequality probabilities (2009).
 UT MD Anderson Cancer Center Department of Biostatistics Working Paper Series.
 Working Paper 54.

 Abstract.
-This note surveys results for computing the inequality probability P(X > Y) in closed form where X and Y are independent continuous random variables.
+This note surveys results for computing the inequality probability Prob(X > Y) in closed form where X and Y are independent continuous random variables.
 Distribution families discussed include normal, Cauchy, gamma, inverse gamma, Levy, folded normal, and beta.
 Mixture distributions are also discussed.

 Jairo A. Fúquene P., John D. Cook, Luis Raúl Pericchi.
 A Case for Robust Bayesian priors with Applications to Binary Clinical Trials.
 Bayesian Analysis (2009) 4, Number 4, pp. 817–846.